Student Handbook

-The point system was developed in order to make the disciplinary sanctioning process clearer, more consistent, and more predictable for students.
-Under the point system, a student found responsible for violating College policy is assigned points according to the table below.
+The point system was developed in order to make the disciplinary sanctioning process clear, consistent, and predictable for students.
+Under the point system, a student found responsible for violating College policy is assigned points.
+The table below gives examples of what point ranges might be assigned but is not inclusive of all potential violations.

-Points and/or other sanctions are assigned at the conclusion of the administrative or judicial hearing process.
+Points and/or other sanctions are assigned at the conclusion of the administrative or judicial board hearing process.
 Points are cumulative.
-For example, an underage student found responsible for possessing an open container of alcohol is assigned 2-3 points (1 point for an open container and 1-2 points for underage drinking).
+For example, an underage student found responsible for possessing an open container of alcohol in a public area is assigned 2 points (1 point for an open container and 1 point for underage drinking).
 Similarly, a student who is assigned 1 point in September for underage drinking and, in October, is found responsible for disabling a smoke detector, is assigned 6 additional points.
-The student's point total is now 7 points.
+The student’s point total is now 7 points.
+Higher point values may be assigned to repeated or more egregious offenses.

 The chart below shows examples of violations and the associated point values.
 Points are assigned within a given range based upon the circumstances of the specific incident.
 This list is not inclusive of all possible violations.